Pharmacy Technician Career Diploma

-With over 402,000 pharmacy technician jobs in the United States, and a faster-than-average job growth rate, now is a great time to consider a career as a pharmacy technician.
-Take the first step by learning on-the-job skills of how to become a pharmacy technician — like pharmaceutical dispensing, label preparation, and pharmacy software management — with our Pharmacy Technician Professional program.
-In 2017, the average annual pharmacy technician salary was $31,750.¹
+With over 420,000 pharmacy technician jobs in the United States, and a faster-than-average job growth rate, now is a great time to consider a career as a pharmacy technician.
+Take the first step by learning the skills used by pharmacy technicians — like pharmaceutical dispensing, label preparation, and pharmacy software management — with our Pharmacy Technician Professional program.
+In 2018, the average annual pharmacy technician salary was $32,700.¹

 Work Experience Option

 Upon completion of your Pharmacy Technician program, the self-arranged Work Experience Option allows you to seek out and gain experience as a pharmacy technician with an employer near you.
 Though this is not required for program completion, this optional exercise allows you to gain practical, hands-on experience in a real-world work environment.
 Interested in a Pharmacy Techncian externship with CVS/pharmacy or Walgreens?
 Consider our Pharmacy Technician Professional program with an opportunity to learn from two of the biggest pharmacies in the country.

 What Can You Do with Your Diploma in the Pharmaceutical Industry?